ped-Yc/dg.pedyc/content/Follow/Meet Angular v19.md

 ### Big thanks to the Angular community

 We, as developers, are building a product specifically for other developers like you.
-We wouldn’t be here without the incredible support and contributions of the Angular community.
-Each of you plays a vital role in shaping Angular’s future.
+We wouldn't be here without the incredible support and contributions of the Angular community.
+Each of you plays a vital role in shaping Angular's future.

 Your feedback, open-source packages, and active participation in meetups and conferences help us make Angular better every day.
 The knowledge you share on platforms like StackOverflow, Discord, Reddit, Telegram and others empowers developers worldwide.